EXCLUSIVE-Petrobras mulls insiders to fill key management vacancies -sources

 Half of the company's eight-seat executive director team is currently vacant, including the chief financial officer's post.
 Four divisional heads left the company after previous CEO Roberto Castello Branco was fired by Bolsonaro in February in a dispute over fuel prices.
 He officially ended his term on Monday.

+Executive manager Fernando Borges, who led the massive Libra field offshore project, has been put up as a candidate for the Exploration and Production division, according to the people.

-Executive Manager of Commercialization Claudio Mastella, if approved, will be head of the logistics and commercialization department.
+Executive Manager of Commercialization Claudio Mastella, if approved, will be head of the logistics and commercialization department, in charge of fuel prices, a sensitive topic for Petrobras.

 Petrobras declined to comment.